 Recent years have seen an explosion in interest and investment in electric vehicles.
 While this is a welcome development on the path to 100% clean energy, critical efforts must be made to ensure that the benefits of clean transport are seen by all and not the most privileged few.
 WRI centers equity in its transportation electrification work, most notably in the Electric School Bus Initiative.
 The ESBI aims to build unstoppable momentum toward electrification of the entire U.S. school bus fleet by 2030, bringing health, climate and economic benefits to children and families, especially those who have the least or have been the last to benefit from development and transport innovations in the United States.

-WRI has also run city peer learning cohorts on equitable and grid-friendly EV charging infrastructure deployment, in partnership with the U.S. Department of Energy and National Renewable Energy Laboratory.
+WRI has also run city peer learning cohorts on equitable and grid-friendly EV charging infrastructure deployment.

 Finally, the U.S. Energy Program has work related to equity in electric vehicle rate design and vehicle-to-grid technology, with a priority of enhancing resilience in disadvantaged communities.